 1. Open up your WordPress dashboard and go to Settings-> Media

 2. You’ll see the defined sizes for the three image types for your WordPress theme here.
-In the example below you can see that WordPress will create ‘large’ images at 800px wide.
+In the example below, you can see that WordPress will create ‘large’ images at 800px wide.
 This means that an image of 800px in width will fit into my themes page or post.
-If I size my own image to 800px before uploading to WordPress, then I will simply be able to insert the image at ‘full size’.
-This will circumvent WordPress’ removal of the metadata for the image that’s displayed on the post or page.
+If I size my own image to 800px before uploading it to WordPress, then I will simply be able to insert the image at ‘full size’.
+This will circumvent WordPress removal of the metadata for the image that’s displayed on the post or page.

-There’s some other options out there as well, like uploading your images to a service like Photoshelter or Smugmug and then embedding those images onto your site instead of uploading them to WordPress.
+There are some other options out there as well, like uploading your images to a service like Photoshelter or Smugmug and then embedding those images onto your site instead of uploading them to WordPress.
 You could also set any uploaded images to link to larger versions hosted on one of those services and this would give your readers a way to see the images in a larger format.

 Add Your Name To The File Name

-Another thing that you can do very easily is make sure that your name is explicitly stated in the image’s file name.
-When WordPress creates this image size variations it appends a size to the end of the existing file name like myphoto_dancarr.jpg —-> myphoto_dancarr-800px.jpg Including my name in the file name is something that I already do anyway but for those that don’t, it’s a useful habit to get into and it might help someone track you down in the future if they find your image with no metadata.
+Another thing that you can do very easily is to make sure that your name is explicitly stated in the image’s file name.
+When WordPress creates these image size variations it appends a size to the end of the existing file name like myphoto_dancarr.jpg —-> myphoto_dancarr-800px.jpg Including my name in the file name is something that I already do anyway but for those that don’t, it’s a useful habit to get into and it might help someone track you down in the future if they find your image with no metadata.

-What About A WordPress Plugin?
+What About A Wordpress Plugin?

 If someone were to make one, how much would spend on it?
 I know a lot of WordPress plugins are free, but realistically it seems unlikely we’ll find someone out there to knock this up in a sustainable way without paying a few dollars.
 I for one would gladly pay someone for such a plugin, what about you?
 Please leave a comment below!